Communication Studies Department (CST)

 Email: ldickmeyer@uwlax.edu

 A major in the Communication Studies Program provides excellent knowledge foundation and general skills for many types of jobs in both the private and public sectors of the economy.
-The Department of Communication Studies provides nearly fifty courses in four curriculum areas: interpersonal communication, media studies, organizational and professional communication, and public communication and advocacy.
+The Department of Communication Studies provides more than fifty courses in four curriculum areas: interpersonal communication, media studies, organizational and professional communication, and public communication and advocacy.
 Each student who elects the 39 credit major in communication studies must select one of these areas as an emphasis in the program.
-Each of these curriculum areas is also available as a 24 credit minor.
+Each of these curriculum areas is also available as an 18 credit minor.
 A minor in communication studies is valuable with any major.

 The Department of Communication Studies faculty members help build skills not only in the student’s area of program emphasis, but across the communication studies field.
-Because of the department’s focus on academic training and professional skill building, communication studies graduates develop outstanding abilities in writing, speaking, organization, and critical thinking.
+Because of the department’s focus on academic training and professional skill building, communication studies graduates develop outstanding abilities in writing, speaking, organization, critical thinking, and collaborative problem solving.

 CST major and minor credits